vm32/Drones-of-Vehicular-Accidents/README.md

 https://www.dnatechindia.com/cp-2102-driver-download-installation.html

-##AT+HTTPACTION
+## AT+HTTPACTION
-Also, the <method> parameter is a number that indicates the type of request, for example, 0 for GET, 1 for POST, 2 for PUT, and 3 for DELETE.
+the <method> parameter is a number that indicates the type of request, for example, 0 for GET, 1 for POST, 2 for PUT, and 3 for DELETE.